seelabs/seelabs.github.io/_posts/2014-01-28-raspberry-pi-microscope-intro.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/qSigkvbpb_Q" frameborder="0"> </iframe>

-I put a raspberry pi camera on my microscope - and I think it's the start of a really cool project.
+I put a raspberry pi camera on my microscope - and I think it is the start of a really cool project.
 You can watch the two minute video above for a sneak peak.

 ### Thank You